For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: (left) Stoatphoto, (right) Mentatdgt Shutterstock

-As much as we think they should be banned, unpaid internships and work placements are unfortunately still a thing.
+As much as we think they should be banned, unpaid internships and work placements are unfortunately still around.
 And, for many, they can be the only foot in the door of a competitive industry.

-If you are faced with the prospect of doing an unpaid internship, you should know your rights.
+If you are faced with the prospect of an unpaid internship, you should know your rights.
 Although not all unpaid internships are illegal, in some cases they are.
-This can include if you've got a contract for future work, or you're doing jobs that would otherwise be done by a paid employee.
+This includes if you have a contract for future work.

 However, if your unpaid internship is legal, and you think it's the right choice for you, here are a few money-saving tips to help you get through it without draining your bank account.